-Table 5 illustrates that there are LUTs can be designed to preserve a larger color volume in HLG10, by exploiting the 10-bit code values above nominal video range (code values 941-1019, often referred to as "super-whites"), thus minimizing the color volume differences between PQ and HLG with a 1,000 cd/m2 peak white.
-Because the narrow range 10-bit code value for PQ at a white level of 1000 cd/m2 is approximately 723 (for Y'of YCbCr), nominal video range usage is all that is necessary for PQ.
+Table 5 illustrates that there are color transforms can be designed to preserve a larger color volume in HLG10, by exploiting the 10-bit code values above nominal video range (code values 941-1019, often referred to as "super-whites"), thus minimizing the color volume differences between PQ and HLG with a 1,000 cd/m2 peak white.
+Because the narrow range 10-bit code value for PQ at a white level of 1000 cd/m2 is approximately 723 (for Y'of Y'Cb'Cr'), nominal video range usage is all that is necessary for PQ.

-As of 2022, it has been noted that some reference displays may not process HLG10 code values beyond narrow/nominal video range (e.g. 10-bit code values 941-1019) when in the factory default mode.
+As of 2022, it has been noted that some reference displays may not process HLG10 code values beyond narrow/nominal video range (e.g. 10-bit code values 941-1019) when in several default display modes.
 Results using these default levels are therefore not assured in the displayed image, which could result in loss of visual detail or minor color volume6.